 Figure 61.
-Tour-Pak Bracket Screws (APC Models) LUGGAGE
+Tour-Pak Bracket Screws (APC Models)

+LUGGAGE

-See the Accessories and Cargo section in your owner's manual.
+See ACCESSORIES AND CARGO section within the SAFETY FIRST section in your owner's manual.
 Improper cargo loading or accessory installation can cause component failure and adversely affect stability, handling and performance, which could result in death or serious injury.
-(00021b)
+(00021c)